Teri511/minitagwriter/README.md

 # minitagwriter
-A quick and dirty tag making script
+A quick and dirty tag making script to replace the ancient RadioShack Tag Wiz software.
+Can be used to generate small and large tags for your friendly local RadioShack shop

 requires the following python libraries: Pillow/xlrd

-can generate regular price and sale tags for the RadioShack style tag set

-run via python command-line with the Microsoft Excel file as the only argument i.e: python taggen.py name_of_file.xlsx
+Instructions: Run the script via Python in a terminal/via command line with an Excel spreadsheet as its only argument

+The ordering of the tag information is contained in the example Excel file "demo.xlsx"